RicherMans/AudioCaption/README.md

 By default, server based on BERT base Chinese model is running in the background.
 You can change to other models by changing corresponding model name and path in `scripts/prepare_bert_server.sh`.

-To extract BERT word embeddings, you need to execute `utils/bert/create_word_embedding.py`, where the usage is shown.
+To extract sentence embeddings, you need to execute `utils/bert/create_sent_embedding.py`, where the usage is shown.

 ## Extract Features